30+ Ultimate German At Home Expressions That You Will Hear In German Households

 Vergiss nicht … (Don’t forget…)

-Also, you weren’t allowed to say “***Was?” (what?) or “Was ist?”
-(What is it?), you have to say “Wie bitte?***” (Excuse me?) because it’s more polite.
-This is important for everyday life, not only for a German household.
+Also, you weren’t allowed to say “Was?” (what?) or “Was ist?”
+(What is it?), you have to say “Wie bitte?”
+(Excuse me?) because it’s more polite.
+This is important for everyday life for German at home, and even outside it.

 MUTTER